Aldo Leopold Elementary Green Schoolyard Project

-1000 Friends is working with the community at Aldo Leopold Elementary School to develop a safe and welcoming green schoolyard there.
-Because Leopold School is in two watersheds (Lake Wingra and Lake Monona) this is also an important watershed protection project in south-central Wisconsin.
+1000 Friends worked with the community at Aldo Leopold Elementary School to develop a safe and welcoming green schoolyard.

 Getting Kids Outside